initinll-data/learning-dbt-snowflake/README.md

 ## Snowflake data import

-Copy these SQL statements into a Snowflake Worksheet, select all and execute them (i.e. pressing the play button).
+To import data into Snowflake, you can use the following SQL statements.
+Copy them into a Snowflake Worksheet and execute them:

 ```sql
 -- Set up the defaults